How to Get Your Dog to Chew Their Nylabone® Chew Toys

 Most of the time we're trying to get our dogs to stop chewing, but what happens when they won't chew what we want them to chew?
 While most dogs are eager to chew their favorite chew toy, some can be a little more finicky at times.

-Sometimes the off-limits items are just more tempting than the right chew toy that's handed to them—similar to how one dog will want another dog's toy even though he has his own.
+Sometimes the off-limits items are just more tempting than the right chew toy that's handed to them—similar to how one dog will want another dog's toy even though they have their own.
 (Pet parents with more than one fur kid know what that's like!)
-Chewing is a natural instinct for dogs, so for a happy household it's important to establish healthy chewing habits.
-Here are a few ways to get your dog to love his Nylabone.
+Chewing is a natural instinct for dogs, so it's important to establish healthy chewing habits.
+Here are a few ways to get your dog to love their chew toy.

 Find the Right Flavor